Guide to UK Applications • Undergraduate

 5) Do not be specific to one university:

 All the colleges to which you apply will see the same personal statement.
 It cannot be customised for each university separately.
 This means that no specific college or course name should find its way into your personal statement.
 Stating your desire to study at ‘X’ colleges won’t go down well with colleges ‘A, B and C.’ The same applies to comments about the location.

 6) Do not forget to talk about the ‘why’:

 If you are an international student, make sure you write about why you want to study in the UK.
 Or if you are applying for a joint degree, why you are interested in both subjects should be a part of your personal statement.
 Or if you are applying for a year in industry at all your university choices, then you need to make it apparent why that’s important to you.
 The why here is paramount.

 7) Do not include irrelevant lists and details:

 Admissions tutors don’t want to read a laundry list of everything you have done in and out of the classroom if it is irrelevant.
 They want to know the significance of each point.
 Rather than listing the names of the five or six books you’ve read this year, you are better off including only one or two and then giving an insightful comment on what you thought about each of them and how this will benefit you in the course you want to study.
 Make sure you show your experiences through your personal statement rather than just telling the reader about them.
 For example, if you want to highlight the value of your summer internship, talk about what you learned from it and how you plan to use the skills acquired at college.
 Focus on building a story rather than trying to add all your activities.

 8) Do not forget to use British English:

-Poor spelling and grammar are mistakes which will call into question the amount of time and effort you have put in to your application.
+Poor spelling and grammar are mistakes that will call into question the amount of time and effort you have put into your application.
 Avoid them at all costs.
-Read and re-read your statement, and once you have done that, ask someone else to proof read it too.
+Read and re-read your statement and once you have done that, ask someone else to proofread it too.
 These are easily avoidable mistakes.